It broke him. Or, rather, it allowed inertia to run its course.

 A new feature was the ability to independently project data without requiring access to a projector.

-Jim studied the map ARI displayed on the blank fly specked wall of the interrogation room's wall.
+Jim studied the map ARI displayed on the blank fly specked wall of the interrogation room opposite the observation window/mirror.
 There were four locations highlighted each had a glowing number floating next to it.

 "Anything look likely to you Deputy Jim?"